 You can buy an Oyster card at train stations or online.
 The Oyster card never expires, meaning you can use it on your next visit to London or lend it to your friends or family.

 6. Get a Discounted Ride from Uber

 I enjoyed using Uber in London because most of the time, I did not want to walk outside to find an underground (subway) because it was so cold when I went there.
 It even snowed.
 Want a discount from Uber?
 You can get one if you are a first-time user.
 Download its mobile app.

 7. Get familiar with London

-After my two-hour London tour, I got familiar with London a bit, so the next day, I explored other places my own.
+After my two-hour London tour, I got familiar with London a bit, so the next day, I explored other places on my own.

-Walking around the streets in London would bring you to the next famous attractions.
-Like Oxford Street, Piccadilly Circus, Regent Street, Soho, and the like are all closer to each other.
+Walking around the streets in London would bring you to the next famous attractions like Oxford Street, Piccadilly Circus, Regent Street, Soho, and the like are all closer to each other.
 You’ll be surprised to find each spot just by walking.